partigabor/aromatica-old/database/output/md/fennel_gen.md

 title = "Fennel"
 author = "Gabor Parti"
 date = "2023-10-20"
+description = "The dried fruits of a perennial herb.

+.

-description = "Fennel seeds are ground and used as a spice or as an ingredient of a spice mixture. " weight = 10
+According to WordNet: Fennel seeds are ground and used as a spice or as an ingredient of a spice mixture.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"